vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/new_style_signals_slots.txt

 Defining New Signals with :func:`~PyQt4.QtCore.pyqtSignal`
 ----------------------------------------------------------

-PyQt automatically defines signals for all Qt's built-in signals.
+PyQt4 automatically defines signals for all Qt's built-in signals.
 New signals can be defined as class attributes using the :func:`~PyQt4.QtCore.pyqtSignal` factory.